thakarvijayy/autoamtionPractice/README.md

 Step 1: go to test-output folder
 Step 2: select Extent.html and it will show the extent reports with all the features.

+I do have pushed code into master branch.